okfn/opendefinition/source/open-definition-dev.markdown

 The term **work** will be used to denote the item or piece of knowledge which is being transferred.

-The term **license** refers to the legal terms under which the work is made available.
-Where no license has been offered this should be interpreted as referring to default legal conditions governing use of the work (for example, copyright).
+The term **license** refers to the legal conditions under which the work is made available.
+Where no license has been offered this should be interpreted as referring to default legal conditions governing use of the work (for example, copyright or, in some cases, public domain).

 ### 1. Open Works